ntop/ntopng/doc/src/web_gui/flows.rst

   :align: center
   :alt: Live Flows Analysis Server Criteria

-Using the aggregation criteria "Server" it's possible to aggregate the live flows by the servers and undertstand the amount of flows, traffic and hosts having a particular server.
+Using the aggregation criteria "Server" it's possible to aggregate the live flows by the servers and understand the amount of flows, traffic and hosts having a particular server.
 By clicking on the icon at the left of the server, the user is going to jump to the live flow page with the selected server filtered.
 Instead, by clicking on the server, the user is going to jump to the host_details page of the selected server.